 Oregon Weight Loss Surgery now offers the Orbera weight loss balloon.
 This is a silicone balloon placed inside of the stomach during a short outpatient procedure.
 In short, the balloon restricts the amount of food you must eat before feeling full, thus leading to weight loss.
 The FDA approves the Orbera for patients with a BMI between 30 and 40.
 (Check out our BMI calculator.)

 The Orbera Intragastric Balloon is a temporary procedure, and a second procedure is required to remove the balloon after about six months.

 Sounds great, right?
 But what about insurance?
 Does insurance pay for gastric balloon?

-Will insurance cover the Orbera procedure?
+Is orbera covered by insurance?
 Currently, no, we are not aware of any insurance that covers this very new procedure.
 That’s why it’s important to speak with your specific insurance company to discuss if their policies have recently been updated for this procedure.

 Insurers who do cover the procedure are likely to require a few things before approval, so it’s good to know answers to the following questions:

 - What is your deductible?